Your Cart is empty

 So you want great looking extensions but also want to keep your natural hair in tip-top condition?
 Well of course you do!
 There are two things for you to remember – correct application and careful aftercare.

 Fit your extensions properly, and that means with a qualified technician, and you’re unlikely to suffer from damaged hair.
-Don’t make the mistake of thinking any technician will do; an expert in tape in extensions may not be able to fit pre-bonded extensions.
+Don’t make the mistake of thinking any technician will do; an expert in tape in hair extensions may not be able to fit pre-bonded extensions.
 Do your research and you’ll be rewarded with better results.
 Choosing a qualified technician to fit your extensions also gives you a head start on perfect aftercare.
 Get all the details from your technician about caring for your luscious new locks; the dos, the don’ts and everything else there is to know.
 All this knowledge will help you keep your extensions and natural hair at their best.
 What a result!

 Want to know more about pre bonded extensions?
 Or are you curious about whether pre bonded extensions will suit your lifestyle?
 Then send us an email at firstname.lastname@example.org and we’ll try to help.
 You might even feature in a future blog or email newsletter!